huggingface/datasets/metrics/rouge/README.md

 Note that ROUGE is case insensitive, meaning that upper case letters are treated the same way as lower case letters.

-This metrics is a wrapper around [Google Research reimplementation of ROUGE](https://github.com/google-research/google-research/tree/master/rouge)
+This metrics is a wrapper around the [Google Research reimplementation of ROUGE](https://github.com/google-research/google-research/tree/master/rouge)

 ## How to Use
 At minimum, this metric takes as input a list of predictions and a list of references: